Rollei: New products

 In 1960, Rollei introduced its first slide projector, the P11.
 It included two slide trays: the left-hand tray was for 35 mm (5 cm×5 cm) slides, the right-hand tray was for medium format (7 cm×7 cm) slides.
 The Rollei Universal Projector sold for 398.60 DM, plus 97.50 DM for a standard lens.
 The P11 remained in production until 1978; many more projectors were subsequently added to the range, providing a major boost to Rollei's turnover.

 In 1963, Rollei introduced the Rollei 16, its first all-new camera design since the war.
-It was a 16 mm camera in the format 12 mm x 17 mm with a Tessar f/2.8, 25 mm lens and cost 425 DM.
+It was a 16 mm camera in the format 12 mm × 17 mm with a Tessar f/2.8, 25 mm lens and cost 425 DM.
 In retrospect, it seems unlikely that such an unusual format might return Rollei to profitability.
 However, the German camera industry believed that this was the way forward, and both Leica and Wirgin (through their Edixa brand) produced similar designs.

 The Rollei 16 used special Super 16 film cartridges with a capacity of 18 frames.
 As no film manufacturer was interested in making this film format, Rollei had to manufacture the film itself.
 A roll of B/W film cost 5 DM, while slide film (available until 1981) cost 12.50 DM, including development.
 Loading the film simply required inserting the leader into the appropriate slot in the camera.
 Since there was no take-up spool, the film coiled up loosely on itself.
 Without a doubt, limited film choice and availability adversely affected camera sales, consequently only 25,000 units were produced.
 As Rollei also spent a lot on advertising, this camera did little to alleviate its dire financial situation.
 Reliance on a film format that Kodak, the market leader, did not support was foolhardy.
 Needless to say, the quality of the engineering in the Rollei 16 matched its high price; it had a push-pull viewfinder with automatic parallax correction up to 40 cm, whereby extending the viewfinder also wound on the film and cocked the shutter.
 In addition, Mutar wide-angle (0.5×) and telephoto (1.7×) conversion lenses were available as accessories.
-An improved successor, the Rollei 16S, was released in 1965.
+An improved successor, the Rollei 16 S, was released in 1965.